 Regardless, this is still a positive because you learn how to make money with a job, why not learn how to make money as a freelancer?

-For non teachers, they assume a 20 hour classes a week is an easy schedule.
+For non-teachers, they assume a 20 hour classes per a week schedule is an easy, as if you’re only working 20 hours a week.
 That’s part time they will exclaim!
-Not understanding that a 20 hour schedule requires lesson planning, tests and quizzes for hundreds of students as well as you needing to give a 4 hour speech every day of the week.
+Not understanding that a 20 hour schedule is 20 hours of actual in class time which also requires hours lesson planning, tests and quizzes for hundreds of students as well as you needing to give a 4 hour speech every day of the week.

 Mix in the fact that children are extremely loud and tiring, being a teacher for young learners is a physically exhausting profession.
 Of course it’s rewarding as if you’re a teacher students love, it makes work a joy.
 But it still takes a tremendous amount of energy.